RedaktionsNetzwerk-Deutschland/deployment-action/README.md

 # deployment-action

-A GitHub action to create [Deployments](https://developer.github.com/v3/repos/deployments/) as part of your GitHub CI workflows.
+A GitHub action to create [Deployments](https://developer.github.com/v3/repos/deployments/) as part of your GitHub CI workflows, based on the work from [chrnorm](https://github.com/chrnorm/deployment-action).

 ## Action inputs